-These instructions utilise 1-byte.
+These instructions utilize 1-byte.
 In this mode, instead of specifying a register, a register pair is specified to accommodate the 16-bit address of the operand.
 For register indirect addressing, HL register pair is specified to accommodate the 16-bit address of the operand.

 Examples of this mode of addressing are MOV A, M; ADD M.

-Immediate Addressing: The operand is specified in the instruction in this mode.
+The operand is specified in the instruction in this mode.
 Here, the operand address is not specified.
 That means specific data which have to process is on the followed by opcode.

 Examples of Immediate Addressing mode are MVI A, 07; ADI 0F.

-Implicit Addressing: In this mode of addressing, the operand is fully absent.
+In this mode of addressing, the operand is fully absent.
 Examples of Implicit Addressing are RAR, RAL, CMA, etc. mainly this type addressing used in machine controlling.